 If you don’t see these specific logos or symbols, be wary!
 There aren’t always laws to prevent companies from adding their own labels.
 They may look similar but, really, wouldn’t mean a thing.
 Keep an eye out for the real thing.
 You can also download apps to your phone such as Bunny Free (by PETA), Cruelty-Free (by Leaping Bunny), or Cruelty-Cutter (by The Beagle Freedom Project) to double check brands.

-Woo!
-All of these brands are not only completely vegan, but they’re also cruelty-free.
-You can buy any beauty item from any of these companies and not worry about ingredients or testing.
+The following brands are not only entirely vegan, but they’re also cruelty-free.
+You can shop for makeup items from any of these companies without worrying about ingredients.
 From makeup sponges and mascaras to brushes and blushes, they’re all up for grabs!

 If you’re searching for an extra special self-care treat for yourself or a glorious gift for a friend, any of these brands will be a beautiful choice!